 - · Check your equipment is working correctly. - Review your hot holding safe method.
-Try using a higher temperature setting or smaller quantities of food. - If food is getting cold while it is being delivered, use an insulated bag or box if you are not using one already, and / or consider making your delivery area smaller. - Train staff again on this safe method. - Improve staff supervision.
+Try using a higher temperature setting or smaller quantities of food. - To prevent food from getting cold while it is being delivered, use an insulated bag or box, if you are not using one already.
+Also consider making your delivery area smaller. - · Train staff again on this safe method. - Improve staff supervision and check their awareness nd understanding of maintaining the hot chain, even during food delivery.